-Rules for specific classes or competitions will supersede General Rules.
-Rule language supersedes information in Appendices.
+Rules for specific classes or competitions will spersede General Rules.
+Rule language supercedes information in Appendices.

-- 1.6 All drivers at ADS-recognized events must be current ADS members or pay the required nonmember fee. - 1.7 Organizers of recognized events may limit entries, refuse any entry, cancel, combine or divide a class, alter the proposed time schedule or substitute officials if necessary. - 1.8 Disabilities and Related Dispensations.
+- 1.6 All drivers at ADS-recognized events must be current ADS members or pay the required non-member fee. - 1.7 Organizers of recognized events may limit entries, refuse any entry, cancel, combine or divide a class, alter the proposed times schedule or substitute officials if necessary. - 1.8 Disabilities and Related Dispensations.
 When submitting entries, competitors should follow the ADS "Policies and Procedures" with respect to any accommodations they require.
 Management should accommodate these requests and adhere to the procedures set forth in the ADS' Policies and Procedures.
 These competitors are expected to provide their own equipment and personal support staff necessary to participate and compete. - 1.9 The full use of modern therapeutic measures for the improvement and protection of the health of the horse is permitted.
-However, those drugs, medications and substances prohibited or restricted by the USEF are also prohibited or restricted at ADS-recognized competitions. - 1.10 Competition policies and procedures applicable to Licensed Officials (LO), Competition Personnel (CP), and Approval of Competitions (AC) are published in the ADS Policies and Procedures which is accessible on the ADS website.
+However, those drugs, medications and substances prohibited or restricted by the USEF are also prohibited or restricted at ADS-recognized competitions. - 1.10 Competition policies and procedures applicable to Licensed Officals (LO), Competition Personnel (CP), and Approval of Competitions (AC) are published in the ADS Policies and Procedures which is accessible on the ADS website. - 1.11 Anyone Participating in an ADS Recognized Event, including volunteers, must sign a Disclaimer and Hold Harmless Agreement.